-"Cassandra, what's the problem?"
+"Cassandra, what's up?"

 "It's my boyfriend," she said.
 "We've been together for almost two years.
-He told me last night he's seeing someone else.
-It was unexpected."
+He told me last night he's seeing someone else."
 "I'm sorry to hear that," he said.

 "It's not your problem," she conceded.
 "He gave me the usual line: He wasn't happy, he wasn't being fulfilled, and he wanted to explore other options."